bkramak/ws_wd_to_from_u_v/README.md

 Working with wind speed and direction using their u and v vector representations isn't hard, once you understand WHY certain steps have to be done.

-for those short on patience or time, please consider these formulae:
+for those short on patience or time, please consider these functions:

 ```python